 Ask the right questions.
 Before signing a contract, make sure to ask a painter these questions: How long has your company been in business?
 Do you use subcontractors?
 Do you have proof of business liability insurance and workmen's compensation insurance?
 How much wall prep is included in the estimate?
 How do you communicate with your clients?

 Interview past clients.
 Talking to former customers is always a good idea.
 But, to ensure you're getting honest feedback — not just feedback from people who have been handpicked by the painter to sing their praises — ask to speak to the painter's three most recent clients.
 When you speak to them, ask about specifics.
-Find out whether the painters showed up on time, protected furniture from paint spills, kept the house clean, and completed the project on schedule.
+Find out whether the painters showed up on time, protected furniture from paint spills, kept the house clean, completed the project on schedule, and of course, what it cost to paint their house.

 In addition, ask the painter if there are other things you can do to trim expenses.
 Oftentimes you can get a discount for doing multiple jobs all at once.
 So if you're thinking about painting your entire house, inside and out, there could be a benefit to doing it at the same time.